 Numerous pizza brands vie for consumer attention, each boasting its unique blend of flavors, toppings, and crust styles.
-Notable names such as Domino’s and Pizza Hut easily come to mind for many, but local establishments also carve out their niche markets.
+Notable names such as Domino’s and Pizza Hut come to mind for many, but local establishments also carve out their own niches.
 These businesses focus on offering distinct varieties to cater to specific customer preferences.

 Pizza is a perennial favorite among the world’s most beloved foods.
 Annual estimates suggest that people globally consume approximately 5 billion pizzas, each customized with diverse toppings and styles.
 The dish’s undeniable popularity has led to intense competition among pizza providers.